nextflow-io/training/docs/hello_nextflow/09_hello_nf-core.md

 And boom, that gets us past the version mismatch without committing us to any big changes.

-Here's our pipeline output, by the way:
+Here's the console output from the pipeline:

 ```console title="Output"
  N E X T F L O W   ~  version 24.09.2-edge